 Nergal was the Sumerian god attributed to the planet Mars.
-He ruled over the underworld and his name translates to “Great Watcher.”
+He ruled over the underworld and, according to some sources, his name translates to “Great Watcher.”
 He was a violent deity of war, fire, plague, desert winds, revenge, dark magick, sacrifice, water, darkness, blood, victory, protection, and pestilence, and his symbol was the sickle.
 He is often depicted carrying a scimitar and a decapitated head or a double lion-headed standard.

-The name Nergal translates to “Dunghill Cock,” and Ne-uru-gal was a play-on-words used to refer to him as “the Lord of the Great Dwelling,” which ‘Great Dwelling’ is the underworld.
-Mythology depicted him as the son of Ninhursag (Davcina) and Enlil– the name Aplu is an abbreviation of Apal Enlil [Son of Enlil].
-His name Sibitti means “seven” and his name Sharrapu refers to his incineration of old outdated knowledge.
+One translation of the name Nergal is “Dunghill Cock,” and Ne-uru-gal was a play-on-words used to refer to him as “the Lord of the Great Dwelling,” which ‘Great Dwelling’ is the underworld.
+Mythology depicted him as the son of Ninhursag (Davcina) and Enlil– his name Aplu is an abbreviation of Apal Enlil [Son of Enlil].
+His name Sibitti means “seven” and his name Sharrapu refers to his incineration of old, outdated knowledge.

-Nergal was the husband of Ereshkigal, the Saturnian Face of Hekate, and by his union with her was Lilith born.
-Nergal is both the son and brother of Gargophias, Hecate’s foremost emissary.
+Nergal was the husband of Ereshkigal and by his union with her was Lilith said to be born.
+In my personal gnosis, Nergal is both the son and brother of Gargophias.
 Nergal instructed the guardians of Ereshkigal, namely the Ugallu, in the art of torture.

 Nergal is attributed to the depths of the ocean.
 He presides over tsunamis, whirlpools, and drowning.
 He’s a good spirit to call upon to enchant ouija boards and crystal balls.
-He can help one get away with murder and
+He can help one get away with murder.

 Nergal can strengthen the intuition and magickal memory of the witch and engender the dissolution of the ego.
-He presides over necromancy, banishing, stellar magick, destruction rites, protective workings, blood magick, cleansing by water, cleansing by fire, fire festivals,
+He presides over necromancy, banishing, stellar magick, destruction rites, protective workings, blood magick, cleansing by water, cleansing by fire, and fire festivals.

 Nergal can be called upon for initiations through the spheres of Golachab (Mars/Asmodeus) and Thaumiel (Neptune & Pluto/Moloch & Satan).
 He can guide the witch in the act of crossing the abyss.